Find out why a lot of people say that Batanes is like a wonderful kind of odd among the places in the Philippines.

 The way to commute in Basco is to use the tricycle.
 Unlike other parts of the Philippines where you can get a tricycle from the streets or from designated terminals, in Batanes, you have to call or text the Basco Tricycle Owners and Drivers Association (BATODA) at their hotline.

-10. To “Blow Ur Horn” is encouraged in Batanes.
+10. To “Blow Ur Horn” is encouraged in this province.

 Whereas the road sign “No blowing of horn” is the norm along roads, blowing of horn is encouraged in Batanes.
-Road signs showing Blow Ur Horn roads characterized by many sharp curves.
+Roads in Batanes are characterized by many sharp curves.
+Hence, these signs were placed for road safety.
 The signs are carved from cliffs and boulders.
 As you may have guessed, ordinary road signs built on posts can easily be swept away by the intense winds.
 And yes, the “your” is always spelled like a text message.
-Ivatans had etched “UR” in their road signs as early as the American period, long before shortcut style mobile texting came into picture.
+The people of Batanes had etched “UR” in their road signs as early as the American period, long before mobile texting came into picture.

-11. Batanes is the only place in the Philippines I know of where bikes are registered.
+11. It is the only place in the Philippines I know of where bikes are registered.

 My friend was actually the one who noticed the bike’s “plate numbers”.
 Bicycle is a common means of transport in Batanes.
 If you are up to the challenge of cycling around Batanes, the hilly terrains, with plenty of blind curves are the fun parts.

-12. Hedgerows or liveng are normal sights over the hills of Batanes.
+12. Liveng, the Batanes hedgerows, are normal sights over the hills.

 These are rows of reeds, bamboo or shrubs used as windbreakers to protect crops or to serve as fences to protect crops or grass from hungry animals.
 The hedgerows are also used to delineate boundaries of lands and avoid soil erosion, as well.